elastic/kibana/x-pack/plugins/uptime/public/components/monitor/synthetics/waterfall/README.md

 ## Requirements for usage

 The waterfall chart component asssumes that the consumer is making use of `KibanaReactContext`, and as such things like `useKibana` can be called.
-This is the only hard requirement.

-The waterfall chart does use the `EuiThemeProvider` from Observability for providing EUI theme information to styled-components, however as some solutions aren't utilising this the waterfall chart component actually sets up this provider itself just incase.
+Consumers are also expected to be using the `<EuiThemeProvider />` so that the waterfall chart can apply styled-component styles based on the EUI theme.

+These are the two hard requirements, but almost all plugins will be using these.

 ## Rendering